rvanlaar/djangorecipe/README.rst

   you can set this variable to a filesystem path - all stdout/stderr data is redirected to the log instead of printed

-fcgi
-  Like `wsgi` this creates an extra script within the bin folder.
-This script can be used with an FCGI deployment.

 test
   If you want a script in the bin folder to run all the tests for a specific set of apps this is the option you would use.
 Set this to